America's Top Scams and Scammers Revealed (A List of Common Scams Scammers Try in 2018)

 The moral here is that investments are a gamble that only sometimes works out.
 For me, I will sell my coins at about 4-5 thousand.
 I will not follow them to 10 thousand because I know they may never make it to that.
 Investment is about taking a chance and getting out when it's time.

 Currency exchange is another popular investment scam.
-Someone may claim that growth in for example India is so fast that you that if you buy that currency with US dollars your investment will grow and allow you to buy more currency.
+Someone may claim that growth in for example India is so fast that you that if you buy that currency with US dollars your investment will grow and allow you to buy more money.
 If you buy 10 rupees for a dollar in USD, you will get 5 dollars back when the rupee reaches half of the US dollar.
 Makes sense right?
-Until you realize that the rupee is unstable and the country recently moved to a new currency which crashed the price of the rupee, The end result is a promosing investment that had too much risk.
+Then you realize that the rupee is unstable and the country recently moved to a new currency which crashed the price of the rupee, The end result is a promosing investment that had too much risk.

 How to Avoid These Scams

 - Instead of promissory notes buy CDs.
-They are safe and return a decent amount over time.
-If you are older or retired then your investments should be consolidated into safer investments.
+They are safe and return a decent amount of time.
+If you are older or retired, then your investments should be consolidated into safer investments.
 You do not have as much time to replace losses as you did when you worked.

-Take your time and remember some key rules when dealing with scammers.
-If they make threats or add timelines then they are trying to force you into a decision.
+Take your time and remember some fundamental rules when dealing with scammers.
+If they make threats or add timelines, then they are trying to force you into a decision.
 Consult the police, do a Google search, and check with your bank before doing what they say.
-Research, and you will always have the upper hand on scammers.
+Research and you will always have the upper hand on scammers.